honzikec/ng-github-search/README.md

 The example app imitates the Google search UI a little bit and also uses some Material Icons, so thanks Google and I am sorry!

 The app provides a nice example on how to abstract an API into a convenient user interface, so feel free to take inspiration!
+It even has a primitive search result caching!

 > Please note that the app has only been tested in Google Chrome on a desktop computer as of now.